By: Marilyn L. Davis

 Your Readers Want Your Input

 If it was good enough for Kurt Vonnegut, it’s good enough for me: “Find a subject you care about and think others should care about.”
 Now I know that all the rules say don’t end a sentence with a preposition, but in his sentence, he does, and so what.
-We all get the intent.
-We understand the reasoning.
-We actually think the same thing.
-That’s my reader.
+We all get the intent; we understand the reasoning.
+Often, a writer can break the rules when the intent of the content is good.
+Our loyal readers will overlook certain things because they enjoy reading our words.

 Reader Comments Help Extend the Post